ait-aecid/logdata-anomaly-miner/docs/CONFIGURATION.rst

 This module defines a detector for new values in a parser path.

-* **paths** parser paths of values to be analyzed.
+* **target_path_list** parser paths of values to be analyzed.
 Multiple paths mean that values from all specified paths are mixed together (required, list of strings).
 * **output_event_handlers** for handling events, e.g., print events to stdout (list of strings, defaults to empty list).
 * **suppress**: a boolean that suppresses anomaly output of that detector when set to True (boolean, defaults to False).
 * **persistence_id**: the name of the file where the learned models are stored (string, defaults to "Default").